sonyl-ciq/mongodb-express/README.md

 This no-frills application serves as an _example_ conduit between Finsemble and a running MongoDB instance.

-**Note: This code is not production-level and is provided only for educational purposes.**
+**Note: This code is not production-level and is provided only for educational purposes.
+No warranty or license is given.**